Lee Nogan: Watford

-Nogan joined Second Division rivals Watford for a £350,000 fee in December 1991, who were managed by former Brentford boss Steve Perryman.
+Nogan joined Second Division rivals Watford for a £350,000 fee in December 1991, managed by former Brentford boss Steve Perryman.
 He ended the 1991–92 campaign with five goals from 23 games, helping the "Hornets" to a tenth-place finish.
 He scored 12 goals from 49 appearances in the 1992–93 season as Watford slipped to 16th-position.
-He lost his first-team place under new manager Glenn Roeder in the 1993–94 season, and scored only four goals from his 30 matches as Watford narrowly avoided relegation.
+He lost his first-team place under new manager Glenn Roeder in the 1993–94 season and scored only four goals from his 30 matches as Watford narrowly avoided relegation.
 He also returned to Southend United on loan, now in the First Division and under the stewardship of Peter Taylor.
-Again his stay at Roots Hall was brief however, and he played just five games for the "Seasiders".
+Again, his stay at Roots Hall was brief, however, and he played just five games for the "Seasiders".
 He returned to Vicarage Road and scored nine goals from 15 appearances in the first half of the 1994–95 campaign.

 Reading

 Nogan was sold on to Reading for £250,000 in January 1995.
 He scored 12 goals in 23 appearances, including a hat-trick in a 3–3 draw with Port Vale at Elm Park, to help the "Royals" to secure a second-place finish in the First Division at the end of the 1994–95 season.
-A reduction in the size of the Premier League denied the club automatic promotion however, and though they eliminated Tranmere Rovers in the play-off semi-finals, they lost out to Bolton Wanderers in the play-off final at Wembley Stadium.
-Nogan had put Reading ahead in the fourth minute with the first goal of the game, and by half time they were 2–0 up, but two goals in the final 15 minutes saw Bolton force extra-time and go on to claim a 4–3 victory.
+A reduction in the size of the Premier League denied the club automatic promotion however.
+Though they eliminated Tranmere Rovers in the play-off semi-finals, they lost out to Bolton Wanderers in the play-off final at Wembley Stadium.
+Nogan had put Reading ahead in the fourth minute with the first goal of the game, and by half-time they were 2–0 up, but two goals in the final 15 minutes saw Bolton force extra time and go on to claim a 4–3 victory.
 Reading then struggled in the 1995–96 campaign, only managing a 19th-place finish, with Nogan contributing 11 goals from his 45 appearances.
-He went on to score a further six goals across 25 appearances in the 1996–97 season, as joint-managers Mick Gooding and Jimmy Quinn led the club to an 18th-place finish.
+He went on to score a further six goals across 25 appearances in the 1996–97 season as joint-managers Mick Gooding and Jimmy Quinn led the club to an 18th-place finish.
 Nogan also enjoyed a spell on loan with Notts County, playing six games during his short stay at Meadow Lane as the "Magpies" struggled at the foot of the Second Division.